staceyastewart/hangman_electron/README.md

 # Our first app built with Electron
 ![photoOfOurApp](images/startOfGame.png)

 We were tasked with learning Electron and building our first app with it over the course of a weekend.
+Our group pair programmed the entire app.

 For the docs on Electron please [click here](https://github.com/electron/electron).